 The Committee will also consider how closely your research aligns with the priorities laid out in our Research Strategy, including earlier detection and harder-to-treat cancers (brain, lung, oesophageal and pancreatic cancers).

 Applications are assessed by a joint AACR and CRUK international Scientific Review Committee.
-It is comprised of researchers and physician‐scientists based in the UK and in the US, respected for their own accomplishments in cancer research.

 Cancer Research UK contact details

 Enquiries about the program guidelines, eligibility requirements, and Letter of Intent can be directed to AACR at firstname.lastname@example.org.

 Enquiries about proposalCENTRAL and the online submission process should be directed to customer support at:

 We offer a range of fellowships, bursaries and other support to help outstanding scientists and clinicians develop their independent research careers.

 Our new Transatlantic Fellowships provide high-potential early career researchers with a unique opportunity to accelerate their careers.

 We have a variety of opportunities for students, postdocs and early- and mid-career researchers, including fellowships, grants, training and events.